JuliaLang/julia/doc/src/manual/profile.md

 Serving web UI on http://localhost:62261 "alloc-profile.pb.gz"
 ```
-Then you can view the profile by navigating to http://localhost:62261.
+Then you can view the profile by navigating to http://localhost:62261, and the profile is saved to disk.
 See PProf package for more options.

 ##### Allocation Profiling Tips